Bodo-inc/Bodo-examples/07-Docker/README.md

 The image also contains two notebooks, one a Monte Carlo simulation to calculate the pi number.
 And another example that shows how to use BodoSQL and Bodo for Pandas and data transformation applications.

+Please note this image is for testing and learning purposes only.
+It is not intended for production use.

+This image works on Linux or MacOS x86 OS only.

 ### Pre-requisits
 - Before you start, make sure the latest version of docker is installed on your machine.